ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/runner.md

 Navigate to your organization and select the `Settings` tab.
 On the left pane, select `Actions->Runners`.

-On the `Runners` page, select the `New runner` dropdown on the top right, and then select `New GitHub-hosted runner`.
+On the `Runners` page, select the `New runner` drop-down on the top right, and then select `New GitHub-hosted runner`.

 ![new-runner #center](_images/new-runner.png)

-Specify a name for the runner, this is the `runs-on` field in your workflows so make the name clear for others who will use it.
+Specify a name for the runner, this is the `runs-on` field in your workflows so make the name clear for others who use it.

 Choose Linux ARM64 for the platform and click `Save`.